zhumeisongsong/timeline-resume/src/index.md

 ## 🎨 Goals & Vision

+I enjoy solving challenging problems, building easy to change and maintainable systems, and working with team to create software that truly helps users.

 **What I Want to Achieve:**

-I'm a software engineer with over 10 years of experience in designing and developing web applications.
-Mainly I do front-end development (React), but I also have experience in back-end development (Node.js).

-I enjoy solving challenging problems, building easy to change and maintainable systems, and working with team to create software that truly helps users.

-I not only want to complete specific tasks like pages or APIs, but also want to dive deeper into software architecture:
+I not only want to complete specific tasks like pages or APIs, but also want to dive deeper into **low coupling and high cohesion** software architecture:

 - Resolving technical debt
 - System performance data visualization and improvement